jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 ---

-In this short blog post we are going to look at basic properties of histograms and kernel density estimators (KDEs) and how they can be useful to draw insights from the data.
+In this short blog post we are going to look at basic properties of histograms and kernel density estimators (KDEs) and show how they can be useful to draw insights from the data.

-To illustrate the concepts, I will use small data set I collected over last few months.
+To illustrate the concepts, I will use a small data set I collected over last few months.
 Almost two yeast ago I started meditating regularly, and at some point I added the daily meditation session duration to the list of data I collect.

 {{< figure src="/histograms-and-kdes/meditation.png" >}}

-As you can see, I usually meditate for half an hour a day with some weekend outlier sessions that last for around an hour.
+As you can see, I usually meditate half an hour a day with some weekend outlier sessions that last for around an hour.
 But sometimes I am very tired and I meditate for just 15 to 20 minutes.
 I end a session when I get a feeling that it should end, so the session duration is a fairly random quantity.